murphy214/flatpip/README.md

 So this function gets the related index position given a point, geohash integer, and geohash string.. probably only one of these methods will ultimately be implemented but currenty needs all 3 for debugging purposes.

-The name of the game here is stated earlier tap into a geohash enocode and ensure you get teh global x and global y out of the process or replace it with geohashing entirely.
+The name of the game here is stated earlier tap into a geohash encode and ensure you get the global x and global y out of the process or replace it with geohashing entirely.
 From this retured x,y we can get our position within our grid were using currently by subtracting from the min x & y.

-From getting these positions releative within our grid, we can do a simple calculation to get our offset to the byte that represents are geohash.
+From getting these relative positions within our grid, we can do a simple calculation to get our offset to the byte that represents are geohash.

 ```golang
 offset := (yref-1)*mapping.XDim+(xref-1)